bresilla/bibiman/README.md

 to work.

 _However, Windows does not work.
 Have to figure this out.
-Reports from some Windows users are very welcome.
 Reports from some Windows users are very welcome._

 Furthermore, DOIs have to begin with either `https://doi...` as full URL or `10.(...)` as regular DOI style.
 URLs work if they begin with either `http...`